GuaxinimRadical/Flappy-Bird-in-PyGame/README.md

-# Flappy Bird in Pygame
+# Flappy Bird in PyGame
 # To avoid a local error, create a folder called "FlaPyBird" and place the files inside

 Credits and thanks for: